 Dictionaries for movies and finance: This is a library of domain-specific dictionaries which shows the polarised sentimental use of words in either movie reviews or financial documents.

-Multi-Domain Sentiment Dataset: Containing product reviews numbering in the hundreds of thousands, this dataset has positive and negative files for a range of different Amazon product types.
+Multi-Domain Sentiment Analysis Dataset: Containing product reviews numbering in the hundreds of thousands, this dataset has positive and negative files for a range of different Amazon product types.

 Amazon product data: Stanford professor Julian McAuley has made ‘small’ subsets of a 142.8 million Amazon review dataset available to download here.